RealityCards/RealityCards-Contracts/README.md

 *If you think Manchester United will win the Premier League- instead of simply putting money on Manchester United, rent the Manchester United NFT instead.*

-At the end of the season/competition/tournament, all holders of the winning NFT will receive a split of the winnings in proportion to how long they have held the token.
+At the end of the season/competition/tournament, all holders of the winning NFT will receive a split of the total rental payments in proportion to how long they have held the token.
 Token ownership changes via modified Harberger Tax rules.
 Augur v2 is used as an Oracle.
-All funds sent to the contract are used to purchase complete sets on the relevant Augur market.
-Tokens are fully ERC721 compliant (and can be viewed in any ERC721 wallet) with the exception that only the contract can change owners.
+All rental payments sent to the contract are used to purchase complete sets on the relevant Augur market.
+Tokens are fully ERC721 compliant (and can be viewed in any ERC721 wallet) with the exception that only the contract can the owner.

 This project began as a fork of Simon de la Rouviere's brilliant project [ThisArtworkIsAlwaysOnSale](https://thisartworkisalwaysonsale.com/).